 With the numeric range slicer, you can apply all sorts of filters to any numeric column in your data model.
 There are three options for filtering your numeric data: between numbers, less than or equal to a number, or greater than or equal to a number.
-This may sound simple, but it's a powerful way to filter your data.
+This simple technique is a powerful way to filter your data.

-Select the down-arrow link in the upper-right corner of the numeric range slicer and a menu appears.
+Select the down-arrow in the upper-right corner of the numeric range slicer and a menu appears.

 For the numeric range, you can select from the following three options: